atomone-hub/genesis/README.md

 ## Genesis Distribution

-It should be some distribution of the Cosmos Hub $ATOM1 token with those who voted against the spirit of this project slashed because they never joined to use the system in the first place (e.g. they were more interested in price appreciation of original $ATOM).
+It should be some distribution of the Cosmos Hub $ATONE token with those who voted against the spirit of this project slashed because they never joined to use the system in the first place (e.g. they were more interested in price appreciation of original $ATOM).